amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. [#] Proselint differs from a spell-checker in that its recommendations do not specifically counter errors in which a word is spelled incorrectly, but rather errors of style and usage, though the two occasionally overlap.
 For example, consider the malapropism "attacking your voracity", where it is not that "voracity" is a spelling error per se but that the appropriate word is its phonetic neighbor "veracity".
 Compare this to "attacking your verqcity", almost certainly a typo.

 Proselint is open-source software released under the BSD license and compatible with Pythons 2 and 3.
-It runs efficiently as a command-line utility or editor plugin for Sublime Text, Atom, Emacs, vim, &c.
-It outputs advice in standard formats – including JSON and standard linting format (``SLF``) – allowing for integration with external services and human readable output.
+It runs efficiently as a command-line utility or editor plugin for Sublime Text, Atom, Emacs, vim, etc. It outputs advice in standard formats – including JSON and standard linting format (:math:`\textsc{SLF}`) – allowing for integration with external services and human readable output.
 Proselint includes modules on a variety of usage problems, including redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more (see Tables 1 and 2 for a fuller listing).

 Proselint is both a language tool for scientists and a tool for language science.
 On the one hand, it can help scientists communicate their ideas to each other and to the public by promoting clear and consistent prose.
 On the other hand, scientists can use Proselint to studying language and linting.

 As a language tool for scientists
 ----------------------------------

-The written word enables scientists to share science with eachother and with the public, and without it science would be impossible.
+Scientists use the written word to communicate science to each other and to the public.
 Proselint improves writing across a number of dimensions relevant to science communication, including consistency in terminology & typography, concision, and elimination of redundancy.
 For example, Proselint detects the letter x used in place of the multiplication symbol × (e.g., 1440 x 900), misspecified *p* values resulting from data-analysis software that truncates small numbers (e.g., *p* = 0.00), and colloquialisms that obscure the mechanisms of science-based technology (e.g., "lie detector test" for the polygraph machine, which measures arousal, not lying per se).

 As a tool for language science
 ------------------------------

-Linguistics is largely descriptivist, describing language as it is used rather than prescribing how it ought to be used :cite:`garner2016garner`.
-Errors are considered mostly in the context of language learning (especially children's) because the errors reveal the structure of the language learning mechanism (see, e.g., overregularization by young English speakers :cite:`marcus1992overregularization`).
+Linguistics is largely descriptivist, tending to describe language as it is used rather than prescribe how it ought to be used :cite:`garner2016garner`.
+Errors are considered mostly in the context of language learning (especially children's) because those errors reveal the structure of the language learning mechanism (see, e.g., overregularization by young English speakers :cite:`marcus1992overregularization`).
 Though linting prose is implicitly prescriptivist because its detection of norm violations presupposes the existence of norms :cite:`garner2016garner`, even so, language science can benefit from Proselint's advice without making normative claims.
 For example, linguists can use Proselint to detect patterns of usage and style in corpora of written text, for authorship identification, and as input to standard Natural Language Processing (:math:`\textsc{nlp}`) techniques in place of the more typical word frequencies and syntactic structures :cite:`Bird:2009:NLP`.

 Rule modules
 ------------

-Proselint rules are organized into modules that reflect the structure of language advice found in usage guides :cite:`garner2016garner`.
+Proselint rules are organized into modules that reflect the structure of usage guides :cite:`garner2016garner`.
 For example, Proselint includes a module ``terms`` that encourages expressive vocabulary by flagging use of unidiomatic and generic terms, with submodules for categories of terms found as entries in usage guides.
 For example, one such submodule, ``terms.venery``, pertains to *venery terms*, which arose from hunting tradition and describe groups of animals of a particular species — a "pride" of lions or an "unkindness" of ravens.
 Another such submodule, ``terms.denizen_labels``, pertains to *demonyms*, which are used to describe people from a particular place — *New Yorkers* (New York), *Mancunians* (Manchester), or *Novocastrians* (Newcastle).

 Organizing rules into modules is useful for two reasons.
 First, it allows for a logical grouping of similar rules, which often require similar computational machinery to implement.
-Second, it allows users to include and exclude rules at a higher level of abstraction than that of an individual word or phrase.
-We note that people may wish to include and exclude linting rules at a level more finely grained than the submodule, and it is an open challenge how best to allow this customization while minimizing the pain of navigating, modifying, and comprehending the format for customization.
+Second, it allows users to include and exclude rules at a higher level of abstraction than an individual word or phrase.

 Examples of some rules
 ^^^^^^^^^^^^^^^^^^^^^^

 Tables 1 and 2 list much of the advice that Proselint currently implements.
-The following examples are meant to give a taste of this advice:
+Examples include:

 #.
 Detecting the word "agendize", Proselint notes, "agendize is jargon, could you replace it with something more standard?" :cite:`garner2016garner`